vbuser2004/yoapi/README.md

 ## Disclaimer

-yoapi, and any associated websites or works, are not affiliated with or in anyway endorsed by YoSmart Inc., or their division, YoLink.
+yoyoapi, and any associated websites or works, are not affiliated with or in anyway endorsed by YoSmart Inc., or their division, YoLink.

 Any product names, logos, brands, and other trademarks or images featured or referred to within are the property of their respective trademark holders.
-These trademark holders are not affiliated with yoapi.
-These trademark holders do not sponsor or endorse yoapi or any of it's software, comments, or services.
+These trademark holders are not affiliated with yoyoapi.
+These trademark holders do not sponsor or endorse yoyoapi or any of it's software, comments, or services.

-Further, yoapi declares no affiliation, sponsorship, nor any partnerships with any registered trademarks unless otherwise stated.
+Further, yoyoapi declares no affiliation, sponsorship, nor any partnerships with any registered trademarks unless otherwise stated.